 Bion was established in 1989 and has been providing proven livestock waste treatment solutions since that time.
-Bion’s new third generation technology platform will deliver substantially improved economics in two multi-billion dollar industries: water treatment and dairy/egg/meat production.
+Bion’s new third generation technology platform will deliver substantially improved economics in two hundred-billion dollar industries: water treatment and dairy/egg/meat production.

 In most watersheds, livestock waste is one of the largest sources of excess nutrients that US EPA now calls one of the greatest water quality problems in the U.S. Excess nutrients create harmful algae blooms (increasingly toxic) and ‘dead zones’ in our rivers, lakes and estuaries.
 Notable examples include the Great Lakes, Chesapeake Bay and Gulf of Mexico, among many others.
 Recently, attention has turned to growing nitrate-contamination of groundwater/ drinking water in regions with extensive livestock operations.

 Looming costs of hundreds of billions of dollars to deal with these issues are forcing changes to our clean water strategies, both nationally and in many states.
 Policies are evolving to address livestock/ agriculture and encourage private-sector solutions in order to successfully manage these steeply escalating costs.
 Direct treatment of livestock waste, while it is still concentrated and before it contaminates air and water, represents very low-cost high-impact solutions.
 This new ‘space’ is that Bion is positioned in is poised to receive several billion dollars in federal, state, local and private spending.